-Spirometry, methacholine Challenge test and Lung be consistent with active eosinophilic inflammation tests in children.
-These tests were widely used for This will indicate patient is suffering from asthma. diagnosis of asthma but recent development of diagnostics method of asthma lead to advancement of methods in terms of their accuracy and sensitivity.
+Spirometry, methacholine Challenge test and Lung tests in children.
+These tests were widely used for diagnosis of asthma but recent development of diagnostics method of asthma lead to advancement of methods in terms of their accuracy and sensitivity.
 Such methods are Fractional Excretion of Nitric Oxides and Mannitol Bronchial Challenge Test